Broadband Achromatic Metalens for the Short-Wave Infrared: Introduction

 The PB phase originates from the change in the polarization state of light, and essentially manifests as an additional phase introduced through the rotation of the nanostructure.
 Specifically, when incident circularly polarized light passes through an anisotropic unit structure, the corresponding transmission matrix can be expressed as:

 where $t_L$ and $t_S$ represent the transmission coefficients of the structure along the long and short axes, respectively, and $\alpha$ denotes the rotation angle of the structure.
+For Eq. \eqref{eq:7} the incident field is assumed to be left-handed circularly polarized and can be represented by the Jones vector $(1,i)$.
 By adjusting the rotation angle $\alpha$ of the structure, controllable polarization-dependent phase compensation can be flexibly introduced without altering the overall dimensions or material parameters of the structure.
 The PB phase exhibits excellent broadband response and low dispersion characteristics, which effectively overcome the design limitations imposed by structural dispersion.
-In combination with propagation phase modulation, it significantly enhances the overall chromatic aberration compensation capability and wavefront control performance of the metalenses under broadband operation.
+In combination with propagation phase modulation, it significantly enhances the overall chromatic aberration compensation capability and wavefront control performance under broadband operation.